alexkeizer/phd-y1-review/notes/Draft V2.md

 Katamaran [[@keuchelVerifiedSymbolicExecution2022]] is a symbolic simulation tool written in a different ITP.
 However, this project focusses on being able to run the simulator outside of the ITP environment, hence eschewing meta-programming.
 Our main purpose is modular proof automation, so being tied to Lean is no problem for us, allowing us to make different implementation choices.

+>[!TODO]
+>Should I add a section about justifying our chosen semantics?
+Currently we do cosimulation for the bv fragment of LLVM in the lean-mlir repo, but there were some concerns about how this will work with UB.
+Interestingly, VeLLVM has an executable semantics, so I could do cosimulation testing against that.
+>Of course, I'm operating on arith+ptr+scf MLIR dialects, rather than LLVM IR, but this is justified as these dialects are intended as simply chopping up parts of LLVM; their intended semantics should be 1:1 translations of specific fragments of LLVM.

+## Translation Validation for Code Generation

+After performing optimisations on the level of our compiler IR, we need to lower this representation to assembly.
+We'll do this in a very similar way, by phrasing instruction selection as rewrites that match for a compiler IR program fragment and rewrite it to an assembly program fragment.
+By following a similar approach, we can hopefully reuse some of the infrastructure we developed in the previous chapter.

+### The RISC-V Dialect

+Lopoukhine et al \[CITATION NEEDED] have developed a set of MLIR dialects that together model RISC-V assembly.
+Representing our target for code generation as an MLIR dialect allows us to use Lean-MLIR, enabling reuse of the core datastructures provided by the framework, but the benefits extend much further!
+Namely, depending on which of the dialects provided by Lopoukhine et al. we choose, we can model  assembly: (a) in its traditional form, operating on registers and including unstructured branching, (b) as an assembly-like SSA IR, effectively having a representation of RISC-V assembly before register allocation, or (c) as an IR for RISC-V assembly with structured control (i.e., explicit for and while loops).

+>[!TODO]
+>Reword the preceding sentence to make it clear that (b) and (c) are separate dimensions: we can have SSA+SCF, or Registers+SCF, or SSA+UCF (or indeed Register+UCF, which is option (a)).

+We'll use these progressively lower level IRs as targets for our code generator, explicitly separating the instruction selection pass, which we'll implement via a simple rewriter, from the register allocation pass.
+Finally, recall that we chose to stick to structured control flow in the optimisation pass to preserve structure.
+We'll do the same in the code generator, postponing the lowering from structured into unstructured control flow to the last moment.

+>[!TODO]
+>Come up with some cute conclusion sentence of the last paragraph, touting the benefits of using such a progressive lowering architecture

+### Semantics for RISC-V

+So far, we've eliminated any reliance on SMT solvers in pursuit of a smaller trusted code base.
+But recall that the semantics model of whichever language we choose to prove things about are also a crucial part of the trust story.
+In the end, if we run our compiler on actual hardware, then a proof of correctness is only good so long as the actual hardware behaves the same as our model of the instruction set architecture (ISA).

+One could attempt to formally verify the hardware as well, but that is well beyond the scope of my PhD.
+Instead, I'd like to use Sail models as an authoritative source of truth for ISA semantics [[@armstrongISASemanticsARMv8a2019]].
+Sail is a domain specific language for modelling ISA semantics.
+Various models exists, but in particular, the Arm-v8 Sail model has been automatically derived from the Arm-internal specification [[@reidTrustworthySpecificationsARM]] and the RISC-V model has been adopted by RISC-V International [[@sammlerIslarisVerificationMachine2022]].
+Using these models as the source of our semantics gives us trust that any discrepancy between our formalization and actual hardware likely is a bug in the hardware!

+The Sail project currently provides a translation from Sail to Coq, which has been used previously to formally reason about ISAs.
+Luckily, a translation from Sail to Lean is currently being developed, following a similar strategy to add a backend to sail that emits Lean code---as opposed to embedding a model of Sail in Lean.

+Of course, the Sail semantics will operate on traditional assembly, with registers allocated and unstructured branches.
+This should not be a problem, as lowering a single instruction at any of the progressive levels of abstraction down to regular assembly should not be difficult.

+>[!TODO]
+> Figure out if/how I want to mention Isla or Islaris here

+### Translation Validation

+Again, the core contribution will be proof automation.
+By treating instruction selection as a sequence of rewrites, we merely need to verify that each of these rewrites individually preserves semantics.

+This seems like much the same problem that we tackled in the previous chapters, but there are some subtleties.
+For one, the rewrites themselves should be simpler, with many rewrites having only a single instruction as source and target.
+However, a Sail-derived semantics model will be much larger than the hand-written model we'll be using for the compiler IR, necessitating many more reasoning steps to simplify the semantics for a single instruction.
+Many of the details that make the Sail model so large might be irrelevant in our context, so I'll investigate ways to simplify the model under specific assumptions.
+For example, by assuming we're only compiling user-level programs, we might be able to simplify away any complexity to do with kernel-level instructions in the model.

+#### LNSym

+>[!TODO]
+>Talk about LNSym here.
+>"The core design of the symbolic simulator will be inspired by my experience with LNSym", also, mention that if Sail proves problematic, I can fallback to an LNSym-style hand-written semantics.